IBUNHABIBU/catalogue_of_recipes/README.md

   </a>

   <h2 align="center"> CATALOGUE OF RECIPES REACT CAPSTONE PROJECT</h2>
-  <h3 align="center"> Is the food recipe website that you can fetch defferent food recipe from api</h3>
+  <h3 align="center"> Is the food recipe website that you can fetch defferent food recipe from the API</h3>

   <p align="center">
     <a href="https://github.com/IBUNHABIBU/catalogue_of_recipes/issues">Report Bug</a>